 All Racine population data above are from the US Census Bureau.

-The population data for Racine are from the Census' American Community Survey 2016 5-year estimates and the Census' 2016 Population Estimates.
-The demographic data for Appleton, Sharon, Superior, and Waukesha are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2016 5-year estimates, and were downloaded on December 2017.
+The population data for Racine are from the Census' American Community Survey 2017 5-year estimates and the Census' 2017 Population Estimates.
+The demographic data for Appleton, Baraboo, Coloma, and Waukesha are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
 Check out our FAQ section for more details.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group

 We have 25+ years of experience and proprietary data-wrangling technology to research, download, format, analyze, visualize & cite the data you need.